thomasdondorf/puppeteer-cluster/README.md

 `npm install --save puppeteer-cluster`

-Node version needs to be >= v8.10.0.
+Currently tested with node versions >= v8.10.0.

 ## Usage

 TODO

 ## Issues / Hints
-* does not cache asynchronous errors outside of await/async in the task (example: setTimeout produces error)
+* does not cache asynchronous errors outside of await/async in the task (example: setTimeout produces error) TODO give examples
-* When timeout is hit, page might run longer, but never clears -> timeout of page.goto might be respected here
+* When timeout is hit, page might run longer, but never clears -> timeout of page.goto might be respected here TODO document that?

 ### Concurreny models